 Garlic is a low-acid vegetable that has a pH between 5.3 and 6.3.
 When you add it to oil, you create the perfect conditions for the growth of Clostridium botulinum.
 This is the bacteria responsible for botulism.

 To ensure you are safe, you should track the oil blends closely.
 Then, right after preparation, you should add the preparation date plus the discard date.
 And if you are unsure of the oil, discard it.

 This process is easy and super effective.
-Hanging garlic from rafters or hooks provides ample air circulation for the bulbs, keeps them dormant and dry.
+Hanging garlic from rafters or hooks provides ample air circulation for the bulbs and keeps them dormant and dry.

 You can tie hard neck bulbs into bundles of six or twelve.
-With soft neck garlic, you should braid them immediately after harvesting them and before curing.
-At this stage, the leaves will still be green which will make braiding easier.
+With soft-neck garlic, you should braid them immediately after harvesting them and before curing them.
+At this stage, the leaves will still be green, making braiding easier.
 To do it efficiently: